 Here are a few questions I often ask myself: How well am I really doing?
 How much are my peers making?
 Should I ask for a raise?
 Am I on track for a healthy retirement?

-You probably ask yourself these questions all the time.
-I know I do.
-That’s why I’m writing this post.
-I will list the average income for age groups, in 5-year increments.
-If you want more specific answers, visit the income percentile by age calculator at the bottom.
-These numbers are based off the 2013 survey of consumer sciences, conducted by the Federal Reserve.
-It took into account household annual income of 206,488 Americans which was a large enough sample to make these data extremely accurate.
-When thinking of your income, be sure to include ALL income — not just salary.
-Such ancillary income could include side hustles, bonuses at work, or passive income like dividends.
-Enjoy!
+To give you a baseline, I will list the average income for age groups in five-year increments.
+If you want more specific answers, visit this income percentile calculator.
+These numbers are based on the 2013 Survey of Consumer Sciences conducted by the Federal Reserve.
+The survey took into account household annual income of 206,488 Americans, which was a large enough sample to make this data extremely accurate.
+When thinking of your income, be sure to include all income — not just salary.
+Such ancillary income could include side hustles, bonuses, or passive income like dividends.

 What It Takes to Be Average

-As you can see, there is such a thing as ‘prime earning years.’
+As you can see, there is such a thing as “prime earning years.”
 Make sure you’re bringing home the bacon between ages 28 and 51.
 You may earn less in your early years because you’re busy with school and figuring out life.
-You then have a period of life that’s perfect for wealth building.
-Then, your household income is likely to decline.
-This can be because of health issues, the economy’s devaluation of your career, or perhaps you’re trying to seek a greater work/life balance.
-Or maybe you’ve decided to retire early.
+But then you will have a period of life that’s perfect for wealth building.
+After that, your household income is likely to decline.
+This can be because of health issues, the economy’s devaluation of your career, or perhaps you will be seeking a greater work-life balance.
+Or, maybe you decide to retire early.

 The Calculator That Relieves Peer Pressure

 This income percentile calculator is powerful.
 It’s powerful because it puts things in perspective.
 It actually can relieve peer pressure.